maxzheng/great-life-guide/genius.md

 1. To learn faster, we should forget what we already know, act on the new content, be in a motivated mental state, learn again by teaching others, attach emotion, and replay it.
 Read more under "Learn Faster" in [double.guide](http://double.guide)
-2. To read reader, we should silence subvocalization, read in multiple words or concepts, be concentrated, and optionally use a pacer.
+2. To read faster, we should silence subvocalization, read in multiple words or concepts, be concentrated, and optionally use a pacer.
 Read more under "Read Faster" in [double.guide](http://double.guide)

 Try to read one book a week.
 Each book takes a few hours to read but will save us weeks or years of time by learning and